 4. Accept The Distractions

 As a beginner, you are bound to get distracted by negative thoughts when you meditate.
 Don’t push yourself to think positive.
 Accept those thoughts without criticizing yourself.
-Criticism is harmful, and not in line with the good spirit of the practice.
+Criticism is harmful, and not in line with good spiritual practice.

 Be gentle on yourself.
-It is you who taught yourself to get distracted, and so, you must give your mind some time to train to be focused.
+It is you who taught yourself to get distracted, and so, you must give your mind some time to achieve mental clarity.
 Be kind and patient with yourself.
 Practice mindfulness with introspection and self-awareness.

 5. Rejoice The Concentration

 If you use an object to help you focus, there will come a time when your mind is a little too focused on that object.
 Don’t worry about it.
-Just enjoy how stable the mind gets as it concentrates on that object.
+Just enjoy how stable the mind gets with contemplation on that object.

 The mind’s primary function is to seek happiness and drive away pain and suffering.
-When you teach your mind how to concentrate, you are also centering your focus and training your mind to find happiness with focus.
+When you teach your mind how to concentrate, you are also centering your focus and training your mind to find happiness.